dlanza1/ExDeMon/doc/users-manual.md

 spark.es.port=9203

 # Monitor CPU of all instances
-# attribute.INSTANCE_NAME does not need to be specified, same efect as .*
+# attribute.INSTANCE_NAME does not need to be specified, same effect as .*
+# filter can be configured with attributes or expr (for more complex conditions)
+monitor.CPUUsage.filter.expr = INSTANCE_NAME=.* & METRIC_NAME="CPU Usage Per Sec"
 monitor.CPUUsage.filter.attribute.INSTANCE_NAME = .*
 monitor.CPUUsage.filter.attribute.METRIC_NAME = CPU Usage Per Sec
 monitor.CPUUsage.pre-analysis.type = weighted-average